 Quantum Abacus

 Areas for enhancement

-We could further incorporate idea of entanglement within user interaction with the spheres.
+Our team has agreed that to enhance the prototype even further, we could also incorporate the idea of entanglement within user interaction with the spheres.

+Quantum Abacus